tina4stack/tina4-php/readme.md

 ### Change Log

 ```
+2021-12-21 Added openswoole to the docker image & example of use
+2021-12-06 Version 2.0.0 released with database modules and orm separated out for better support
 2021-06-13 Added docker support and better logging
 2021-03-21 Refactored routing, added better debugging, release candidate now in action
 2021-03-05 Added foreign table support to ORM, minor fixes and improvements to testing & annotations, auto migrations on objects